tyaga001/devtoolsacademy/README.md

 ## 📄 License

 This project is licensed under the Creative Commons License - see the [LICENSE](LICENSE) file for details.
+- You are free to use this code as inspiration.
+- Please do not copy it directly.
+- Crediting the author is appreciated.
 ---

 Let's build the go-to resource for developer tool space, together 🚀